 Assessing the economic state of Canadian residents is not always easy, especially when the data is mixed.
 In certain provinces, the data is more mixed than in others, making such assessment particularly difficult.
 One such province is Prince Edward Island.

 On the other hand, some negative indicators show that more and more residents of PEI may be looking for help in paying off their consumer debt.
 Those who are in really desperate shape may even consider filing for bankruptcy.
-PEI had the third-highest increase in its average consumer debt total in the country in 2012, and although the average consumer debt in PEI remains less than the country’s average, the increase is a cause for concern.
+The Office of the Superintendent of Bankruptcy reported that PEI was one of only two provinces/territories in Canada to see a jump up in bankruptcies between Aug.
+2021 and Aug.
+2022.

 PEI residents may increase their consumer spending for many different reasons, and some of them reach a point at which they can no longer make the minimum payments on their consumer debt.
 If you find yourself in this category and are considering a debt solution such as bankruptcy, you should understand what the process involves before you enter bankruptcy proceedings.